Symptoms of Cardiomyopathy

 - Drug abuse

-- Abuse of some medications such as tricyclic antidepressants
+- Abuse of medications, such as tricyclic antidepressants

 - Viral infections of the heart